abobco/raspberry-toolchain/README.md

 # raspberry pi CMake toolchain

-This is an example CMake project for cross compiling C/C++ code to arm hard float processors such as those in raspberry pis.
+Example CMake project for cross compiling C/C++ code to arm hard float processors such as those in raspberry pis.

 ## Setup